Performing Trade Studies Using Analyzer and Astrogator

 10. Close the 2D Scatter Plot.

-11. When the optimization study is complete, the Table Page will contain the convergence history of the process.
+11. When the optimization study is complete, the Table page will contain the convergence history of the process.
 The last design point in the Table view will contain the optimized values.
 These values are also displayed in the Component Tree and the Value column for the design variables in the Optimization Tool.

 Design Variable Values

-Optimization Tool Output
+Viewing the Optimization Tool Output

 1. Click View Output... .